Tikrit: Bronze Age to Hellenistic period

-As a fort along the Tigris (Akkadian: Idiqlat), the city is first mentioned in the Fall of Assyria Chronicle as being a refuge for the Babylonian king Nabopolassar during his attack on the city of Assur in 615 BC.
+As a fort along the Tigris (Akkadian: Idiqlat), the city is first mentioned in the Fall of Assyria Chronicle as being a refuge for the Babylonian king Nabopolassar after his failed assault on the city of Assur in 615 BC.

 Tikrit is usually identified as the Hellenistic settlement Birtha.

 Christian presence

-Until the 6th century, Christianity within the Sasanian Empire was predominantly dyophysite under the Church of the East, however, as a result of Miaphysite missionary work, Tikrit became a major Miaphysite (Orthodox Christian) centre under its first bishop, Ahudemmeh, in 559.
+Until the 6th century, Christianity within the Sasanian Empire was predominantly dyophysite under the Church of the East, however, as a result of Miaphysite missionary work, Tikrit became a major Miaphysite (Orthodox Christian) center under its first bishop, Ahudemmeh, in 559.
 Under Marutha of Tikrit, the bishopric was elevated into a maphrianate and the city's ecclesiastical jurisdiction extended as far as Central Asia.

-The city remained predominantly Syriac Orthodox Christian in the early centuries of Islamic rule and gained fame as an important centre of Syriac and Christian Arab literature.
+The city remained predominantly Syriac Orthodox Christian in the early centuries of Islamic rule and gained fame as an important center of Syriac and Christian Arab literature.
 Some famous Christians from the city include its bishop Quriaqos of Tagrit who ascended to become the patriarch of the Syriac Orthodox Church, theologians Abu Zakariya Denha and Abu Raita, and translator Yahya ibn Adi.

 From the ninth century Christians of Tikrit began to migrate northwards due to restrictive measures taken by some Muslim governors.
 Many settled in Mosul and villages in the Nineveh Plains, especially Bakhdida, as well as Tur Abdin.
 The Christian community received a setback when the governor ordered the destruction of the main cathedral known popularly as the "Green Church" in 1089.
-The maphrian and some of the Christians of Tikrit had to relocate to the Mar Mattai Monastery, where a village named Merki was established in the valley below the monastery.
+The maphrian and some of the Christians of Tikrit had to relocate to the Mor Mattai Monastery, where a village named Merki was established in the valley below the monastery.
 A later governor permitted the reconstruction of the cathedral.
 However, instability returned and the maphrian moved indefinitely to Mosul in 1156.

 Regardless, the city remained an important center of the Syriac Orthodox Church until its destruction by Timur in the late 14th century.
 A Christian presence has not existed in the city since the 17th century.